sidsaurav/blockchain-js/README.md

 // to define constructor, instead of using class name use constructor keyword.
 // We can define class members in constructor.

-//both function call will work and order doesn't matter here.

 ```